On Subvarieties of Abelian Varieties with degenerate Gauss mapping

-To finish the proof of the induction step (i.e. the proof of theorem 1) for $Y$ of dimension $d$ with non-dominant Gau\ss\ mapping, it remains to consider the codegenerate case $\tilde Y=B$ of the last corollary 3.
-Of course, without restriction of generality, we can in addition assume that $Y$ is not degenerate.
-That $Y$ is not degenerate implies (by the induction assumption of theorem 1 and proposition 1 and 2): For a Zariski dense open subset $U$ of $\tilde Y=B$, the Gau\ss\ mappings of the fibers $F_{\tilde y}, \tilde y\in U$ of the projection $q: Y \to \tilde Y=B$ are nondegenerate.
-Indeed, if this non-degeneracy holds for a single fiber $F_{\tilde y}$, where $\tilde y$ is supposed to be in general position, it holds for all fibers $F_{\tilde y}$ with $\tilde y$ in a Zariski dense open subset $U$ of $\tilde Y$ by a specialization argument.
+{$\S 5$ \bf The proof of theorem 1 in the codegenerate case}.
+To complete the proof of the induction step (hence the proof of theorem 1) for $Y$ of dimension $d$ with non-dominant Gau\ss\ mapping, it remains to consider the codegenerate case $\tilde Y=B$ of the last corollary 3.
+Of course, without restriction of generality we can assume in addition that $Y$ is not degenerate.
+That $Y$ is not degenerate implies (by the induction assumption of theorem 1 and proposition 1 and 2): For a Zariski dense open subset $U$ of $\tilde Y=B$, the Gau\ss\ mappings of the fibers $F_{\tilde y}, \tilde y\in U$ of the projection $q\!: Y \to \tilde Y=B$ are nondegenerate.
+Indeed, if this non-degeneracy holds for a single fiber $F_{\tilde y}$ where $\tilde y$ is supposed to be in general position, it holds for all fibers $F_{\tilde y}$ with $\tilde y$ in a Zariski dense open subset $U$ of $\tilde Y$ by a specialization argument.